trust

 How to avoid being wrong

 You can’t, necessarily.
+Right?
 But you can increase your chances.
-The real question is do you really want to know the truth?
+One important question is do you really want to know the truth?
 Or would you rather just believe what you want to believe?
-If you want to get closer to the truth, here’s how: Notice when you’re dancing closely to the edge of truth.
-How do …
+It’s worth consciously deciding.
+Because if you don’t make the decision to want to know the truth, you’re probably inadvertently deciding to […]

 How to avoid being wrong Read More »